codeforkansascity/OpenRecords/README.md

 ## Install

+NOTE: The following installation instructions are updated to reflect the Open Records project.
+However, they will not work until the code is updated.

 1. Check out the git repository - `git clone git@github.com:codeforkansascity/OpenRecords.git`
 2. Enter the directory - `cd OpenRecords`
 3. Set up your virtual machine